ddgob/essay_answers/README.md

 - Dependencies are managed using `pipenv` for environment isolation and reproducibility.
 - Docker is used for consistent environment management.

+### Logging

+The project implements logging in various components to provide detailed insights into the internal operations.
+Logging is used to track the following processes:

+- Text preprocessing (splitting paragraphs, identifying subtitles, etc...).
+- Sentence encoding and embedding generation.
+- Query and essay comparison to find the most relevant answers.
+- Validation and API requests handling in EssayAnswersAPI.

 ## Prerequisites

 ### Docker